Magnusson-Institute/miff/README.md

 hg version
 ```

-Do *not* run "brew install mercurial", that's something else, it will
+_ .. hmm, I had a warning to myself "Do *not* run "brew install mercurial", that's something else, it will
-drag in newer versions of Python (3.9.x) etc.
+drag in newer versions of Python (3.9.x) etc" that I'm "now" ignoring (Dec 21) .. _

 HOWEVER.
 Your "latest version" of Xcode will probably have an SDK that
 is too modern.
 So you need to "downgrade" locally for Moz.
 At time of